tyrelh/notes/articles/2020/node-cicd-pipeline/node-cicd-pipeline.md

 Copy your *access key ID* from the AWS Console tab you have open into the *Value* field.
 Give it a name that makes sense to you such as *AWS_ACCESS_KEY_ID*.
 I believe this name just needs to be unique to this repo and not your Github account.
 Double check that you copied the *access key ID* over correctly and then click *Add secret*.

 Do the same for the *secret key*, naming it something like *AWS_SECRET_KEY*.
 Make sure you double check that you copied the *secret key* over correctly as once we are done with this process these keys are no longer accessible.
-If you make a mistake somewhere through this key transfer you will need to generate new keys and copy them over.
+If you make a mistake somewhere through this key transfer you can invalidate those keys and generate new ones.

 ![Screenshot of Github showing a list of all saved secrets for this repository](./node-cicd-pipeline-github-secrets.png)